Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-keyframe-animation-floating-blocks.md

 We use `li` elements; these are also absolute positioned.
 We define some basic parameters, which we will randomly override.
 Then we set them to use `animation`.
-In this case, we call the `animate` function, which we will declare later on.
-We also tell it to be linear animate countless times.
+In this case, we call the `animate` function, which we will declare later.
+We also tell it to be linear and animate countless times.
 And we start all blocks off -150px from the bottom.

 ### Random sizes and colors